ZolisaSilolo/AI_Data-Analytics_Agent/README.md

 - *LangChain*: For AI conversations smoother than a Cape Town jazz riff.
 - *AWS*: Keeping the cloud sunnier than a Highveld summer. ☁
 - *Plotly*: Because pie charts > staring at spreadsheets at midnight.
-- *OpenAI: For code that writes itself while you binge *Suidooster.
+- *NVIDIA Nemotron*: For AI-powered insights that make data scientists jealous.

 ---